kotcrab/ghidra-allegrex/README.md

 TODO

 - Ghidra file should contain module name to enable automatic dynamic to static listing mapping
+- Issues:
+  - Target is already being recorded
+  - Current frame's bank does not exist

 ### VFPU Limitations